pascalegeday/Pewlett_Hackard_Analysis/README.md

   * 296	"Staff"
   * 77	"Technique Leader"
   * Important to note that there are no eligible mentors for the "Manager" role.
-* The second query was to provide what departments these roles/titles and employees fell under.
+* The second query is to provide what departments these roles/titles and employees fall under.
+*